Allison Barber: Boards of Directors

 Barber is the Chair of the Board of Trustees for the Sagamore Institute.
 She was also named by Indiana Governor, Eric Holcomb, to the board of the Indiana Destination Development Corporation.
 She also serves on the advisory board of the Elizabeth Dole Foundation.
-In addition, Allison continues to serve as an American Red Cross volunteer.
+In addition, Barber continues to serve as an American Red Cross volunteer.

 Awards

 Barber was named Nonprofit Communicator of the Year by PR News, as well as a "Woman of Influence" by the Indianapolis Business Journal.

 Barber was presented the Department of Defense Medal for Distinguished Public Service by Secretary Rumsfeld.

 Barber received the Sagamore of the Wabash, presented by Governor Eric Holcomb, who described it as the "highest award in Indiana".